A Guide to Violin Etudes and Studies

 Etudes and Studies are very useful tools to build good technique.
-Students who practiced a wide range of etudes will find it easy to play their repertoire.
-The reason for this is that these etudes contain so much of the motives, gestures, and figurations found in the standard repertoire.
-On the other hand, the learning process will not be efficient if the students practice only their repertoire.
+Students who practiced a wide range of etudes will find it easier to play a lot of their music pieces.
+The reason for this is that these etudes contain similar motives and figures found in the standard repertoire.
+On the contrary, the learning process will not be as efficient if the students practice only their repertoire.
 In doing so, they are trying to master a wide range of techniques from very limited resources.

 Etudes also serve as supplements when the players feel that they need to improve a specific technique or a certain area of their playing.
 The players can then look for the relevant etudes and try to develop from there.
 Some of these etudes are very entertaining musical pieces as well.
 While they tend to be very repetitive, etudes are actually some of the finest idiomatic writings for the instrument.

 The following discussions include some of the commonly used materials for elementary, intermediate, and advanced players.